harish551/faucet/README.md

 # Cosmos Testnet Faucet

 This faucet app allows anyone who passes a captcha to request tokens for a Cosmos account address.
-This app needs to be deployed on a Cosmos testnet full node, because it relies on using the `gaiacli` command to send tokens.
+This app needs to be deployed on a Cosmos SDK based full node, because it relies on using the binary to send tokens.

+**Note**: This faucet backend works only for Cosmos SDK based application whose version is greater than or equal to `v0.40`.

 ## Prerequisites